andrewdavidmackenzie/flow/docs/running/flowr.md

 a compiled `manifest.json` flow manifest alongside the flow's root definition file.
 That manifest is then run using `flowrcli`

-- `flowc -C flowr/src/bin/flowrcli/context -c flowr/examples/fibonacci` - compile the fibonacci example
+- `flowc -C flowr/src/bin/flowrcli/context -c flowr/examples/fibonacci` - compile the fibonacci example only
-- `flowr flowr/examples/fibonacci` - run the pre-compiled fibonacci example flow manifest
+- `flowrcli flowr/examples/fibonacci` - run the pre-compiled fibonacci example flow manifest
     - You should get a fibonacci series output to the terminal,
-- `unset FLOW_LIB_PATH;flowc -C flowr/src/bin/flowrcli/context -c -L $HOME/.flow/lib flowr/examples/fibonacci` - compile the flow
-- `unset FLOW_LIB_PATH;flowr -L $HOME/.flow/lib flowr/examples/fibonacci` -
-    - You should get a fibonacci series output to the terminal,
-- `flowc -C flowr/src/bin/flowrcli/context -c flowr/examples/sequence` - compile the flow
+- `flowc -C flowr/src/bin/flowrcli/context -c flowr/examples/sequence` - compile the flow only, do not run it
-- `flowr flowr/examples/sequence 10` - compile the flow
-    - A short sequence of numbers (2, 5, 8) and a string will be printed.
+- `flowrcli flowr/examples/sequence 10` - run the compiled flow, a short sequence of numbers (2, 5, 8) and a string
+will be printed.
 The "10" represents the maximum of the sequence.
-- `flowr flowr/examples/sequence/manifest.json 10` - compile the flow, specifying the full path to the manifest.json file
+- `flowrcli flowr/examples/sequence/manifest.json 10` - run the compiled flow, specifying the full path to the manifest.json file

 ### `flowrgui`
 Similar to `flowrcli` that interacts with the terminal and the file system for IO, `flowrgui` is another runner